 - The practice had a vision and strategy to deliver quality care and promote good outcomes for patients, but this was not supported by the poor performance in relation to QOF and screening.
 The practice attributed the low QOF results to low exception reporting.
-An action plan had been discussed to mitigate this. - Staff spoke positively about the team and about working at the practice, but not all staff members were familiar with the practice vision. - There was a clear leadership structure and staff felt supported by management. - The provider was aware of and complied with the requirements of the duty of candour.
-The partners encouraged a culture of openness and honesty.
-The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken. - Meetings with the whole practice team had not been regular due to the change in staffing structure. - The practice had a number of policies and procedures to govern activity, but governance arrangements were not robust enough to mitigate risk.
-For example, risk assessments for staff that carried out chaperoning duties in the absence of disclosure and barring (DBS) checks. - The practice did not proactively seek feedback from patients; however they had recently formed a combined patient participation group to receive patients' views with representation from both Tile Cross and Church Road sites. - All staff had received inductions but not all staff had received regular performance reviews or attended staff meetings and events.
+An action plan had been discussed to - Staff spoke positively about the team and about working at the practice, but not all staff members were familiar with the practice vision. - There was a clear leadership structure and staff felt supported by management. - The provider was aware of and complied with the requirements of the duty of candour.
+The partners encouraged a culture of openness and honesty. - The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken. - Meetings with the whole practice team had not been regular due to the change in staffing structure. - The practice had a number of policies and procedures to govern activity, but governance arrangements were not robust enough to mitigate risk, for example disclosure and barring (DBS) checks. - The practice did not proactively seek feedback from patients; however they had recently formed a combined patient participation group to receive patients' views with representation from both Tile Cross and Church Road sites. - All staff had received inductions but not all staff had received regular performance reviews or attended staff meetings and events.